aewindle110/DroneWQ/paper.md

 # Georeferencing and mapping
 Many UAS remote sensing studies use Structure-from-Motion (SfM) photogrammetric techniques to stitch individual UAS images into ortho- and georectified mosaics.
 This approach applies matching key points from overlapping UAS imagery in camera pose estimation algorithms to resolve 3D camera location and scene geometry.
-Commonly used software (e.g. Pix4D) provide workflows that radiometrically calibrate, georeference, and stitch individual UAS images using a weighted average approach to create at-sensor reflectance 2D orthomosaics.
+Commonly used SfM software (e.g. Pix4D, Agisoft Metashape) provide workflows that radiometrically calibrate, georeference, and stitch individual UAS images using a weighted average approach to create at-sensor reflectance 2D orthomosaics.
 Current photogrammetry techniques are not capable of stitching UAS images captured over large bodies of water due to a lack of key points in images of homogenous water surfaces. <br>

-In `DroneWQ`, we provide methods to georeference and mosaic drone imagery collected over water:
+In `DroneWQ`, we provide methods for georeferencing and mosaicking UAS imagery over water based on the "direct georeferencing" technique, which compensates for the absence of common features between UAS images by using specific aspects of the aircraft's positioning during flight (latitude, longitude, altitude, and flight orientation), along with certain sensor characteristics (focal length, image size, sensor size, and focal plane dimensions).

 `georeference()`
 <br/>